 ◦Sanctioned to provide 11-a-side football for up to Under 13’s with all restrictions removed allowing teams to apply from all areas within a

 ◦Sanctioned to develop a local Girls League.

-KicKStart goes 'Green'.
-League Handbooks and Directories were sent out electronically and displayed on the website to help the environment.
+◦KicKStart goes 'Green'.
+League Handbooks and Directories were sent out electronically and displayed on the website in aid of the environment.